yizeyi18/ScalES/doc/refactor2020.rst

   subsequently redistribute the work for unconverged eigenvectors only.
   The locking strategy seems different in ppcg_gamma_gpu

+- [ ] Need to add SCAN functional (more generally, meta-GGA)

+- [ ] Need to provide API for an external electric field (w.o. using a velocity gauge?)

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.